 Does that all sound miraculous?
 Sure!
 But is it too good to be true?
 Let’s find out.

 The Truth Behind Activated Charcoal

-But this isn’t so great—or practical—for everyday use.
+And the truth is, activated charcoal isn’t so great—or practical—for everyday use.
 Because it latches on to every chemical it encounters, activated charcoal can actually keep you from absorbing medications you’re taking and truly need.
-And it can even make your healthy diet less nutritious, preventing your body from absorbing vital vitamins, minerals, and micronutrients.
+And according to some research (including a 2007 study published in the Journal of Food Quality) it can even make your healthy diet less nutritious, preventing your body from absorbing vital vitamins, minerals, and micronutrients.
 Activated charcoal doesn’t know what your body wants and needs, and it can’t discriminate between good and bad.